vv9k/pkger/docs/src/configuration.md

 # Configuration

-By default **pkger** will look for the config file in the home directory of the user running the process in a file `.pkger.yml`.
-If there is no global configuration current directory will be scand for the same file.
+By default **pkger** will look for the config file named `.pkger.yml` in the config directory appropriate for the OS that **pkger** is run on.
+If there is no global configuration, current directory will be scanned for the same file.
 To specify the location of the config file use `--config` or `-c` parameter.

 The configuration file has a following structure: